 This article is first in a series on close reading.
 Learn more about how to plan close reading lessons for your classroom by digging into the series:

-- Part Two: Find “Goldilocks” Texts for Your Close Reading Lessons
+- How to Find “Goldilocks” Texts for Close Reading Lessons

-- Part Three: Designing Questions for Deep Understanding in Close Reading
+- How to Design Questions for Deep Understanding in Close Reading

-- Part Six: The Final Act of Close Reading: What the Text Means
+- Act III of Close Reading: What the Text Means